agusalex/django-heroku-rest-api/README.md

 ## Installation
-* If you wish to run your own build, first ensure you have python globally installed in your computer.
-If not, you can get python [here](https://www.python.org").
+* If you wish to run your own build, first ensure you have Python and Heroku globally installed in your computer.
+If not, you can get python [here](https://www.python.org) and Heroku [here](https://devcenter.heroku.com/articles/heroku-cli).
 * After doing this, confirm that you have installed virtualenv globally as well.
 If not, run this:
     ```bash
         $ pip install virtualenv